Emerson Park Academy: Grammar School

 The school was established in 1943 during World War II as Hornchurch County High School, and opened with 75 boys and girls and a staff of 4 teachers on Cedar Avenue in Upminster (now the site of Branfil Primary School).
 By 1952 there were 294 students and it was clear that larger premises were needed.

 A new school was built after the war on farmlands extending from Wych Elm Road down to the River Ingrebourne, providing a large playing field area.
 The school was opened in September 1954, renamed Hornchurch Grammar School, and originally with 560 students.
 On 13 April 1964, the prime minister gave a talk at the school, and later in the year on 27 July the (new) prime minister also visited the school.

-Mr Walter May was headmaster from 1952-70.
+Mr Walter May was headmaster from 1952 to 1970.
 During that period, all teachers wore academic gowns in the classroom.
 The school motto was "A Good Name Endureth", written beneath the same emblem used by the present academy.
 School houses were named Harwood, Langtons, Fairkytes and Tomkyns, after historical private houses in the area.
 Each year a new intake of pupils joined the first form, selected by passing the 11-plus exam.
 Subsequently, they were streamed by academic ability into A, Alpha, B and C streams.

 The school buildings were extended several times, eventually accommodating over 800 boys and girls.
 Additions included woodwork and metalwork shops, an annex for the sixth form including a student common room, a cricket pavilion, a language lab with reel to reel tape recorders, and a swimming pool.
 The last two were paid for by fundraising organised by the Parents' Association (there was no Parent–Teacher Association).

 In the early 1970s, the school held several notable school dances with visiting bands who later became world-famous, including The Sweet on 31 March 1969, and Roxy Music and Supertramp on the same bill on 25 July 1972.